10 Hygiea: Orbit

 Hygiea orbits the Sun at an average distance (semi-major axis) of 3.14 astronomical units (AU; 470 e6km), which places it in the outer portion of the main asteroid belt between Mars and Jupiter.
 Hygiea has an orbital period of 5.57 Earth years and follows an elliptical orbit where its distance from the Sun ranges between 2.79 AU at perihelion to 3.49 AU at aphelion.
 Hygiea has a relatively low orbital inclination of 3.8° with respect to the ecliptic plane.
-In its current orbit, Hygiea never comes closer than 1.24 AU from Mars and 1.54 AU from Jupiter.
+In its current orbit, Hygiea never comes closer than 1.24 AU to Mars and 1.54 AU to Jupiter.

 Hygiea is in a three-body mean motion orbital resonance with Jupiter and Saturn.
 In this resonance, the mean motions or orbital frequencies of Jupiter, Saturn, and Hygiea follow the relation $8n_{\rm Jupiter} - 4n_{\rm Saturn} - 3n_{\rm Hygiea} = 0$, where a linear combination of their mean motions ($n$) with integer coefficients equals zero.
 Simulations show that this three-body resonance leads to a chaotic evolution in Hygiea's orbit, with a short Lyapunov time between 14,000 and 16,000 years.
 This means that changes in Hygiea's orbit become exponentially less predictable over this time scale.

 Other asteroids occasionally pass close to Hygiea, sometimes close enough that their trajectories become visibly perturbed or deflected by Hygiea's gravity.
 This allows astronomers to measure Hygiea's mass.
 A 2002 study identified 40 known asteroids that have passed within 0.05 AU of Hygiea between 1970 and 2000.
 Over a time span of 30 million years, Hygiea's gravitational perturbations can cause the proper semi-major axes of close-passing asteroids to change by 0.000908 AU.